ProfessionalWiki/WikibaseEdtf/README.md

 Wikibase EDTF has been made possible with the financial support of the Luxembourg Ministry of Culture.
 It is an open source project developed and maintained by [Professional.Wiki].
 Contributions are welcome!

+You can find a demo of this extension at https://edtf.wikibase.wiki

 - [Usage](#usage)
 	- [RDF export](#rdf-export)
 - [Installation](#installation)